nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 1. `itemId` must exist i.e. item has been created and was not deleted
 2. A valid price must be given i.e. non-zero and non-negative
-3. Price is in price per day
+3. Price is in price per day, and in range from 0 to 10000
 4. You may or may not use floating point numbers for price

 Example of usage: ```update-item /i ea608c61 /p 4```